InexplicableMagic/face-detector/README.md

-# face-detector
+# Face Detector

-Face detector is a utility for locating faces in photographs.
+**Face detector** is a utility for locating faces in photographs.
 It can:
 - Crop out the detected faces
 - Provide a JSON file with the coordinates of the detected faces
 - List the files that have faces